gristlabs/grist-help/help/examples/2023-07-proposals-contracts.md

 *![Projects](/examples/images/2023-07-proposals-contracts/make-projects-table.png)*

-We'll create our Proposal template alongside our Projects table.
+We'll create our Proposal template alongside our `Projects` table.
 We can insert column IDs as placeholders in our Proposal template that will then be replaced by the cell value for the selected project.
-So, it makes it easier to build these out side by side.
+This makes it easier to build these out side by side.

 *![Projects](/examples/images/2023-07-proposals-contracts/column-placeholders.png)*

 ## Creating templates

-Let's add a new table, *Templates*, to the page to store our template data.
+Let's add a new table, `Templates`, to the page to store our template data.
 Add two columns; **Name** and **Template Formatting**.

 *![Templates](/examples/images/2023-07-proposals-contracts/templates-table.png)*